maastrichtlawtech/case-law-explorer/docs/graphql/README.md

         - The AWS Region selected before.
         - The DynamoDB table created before.
     - Click on **Import**, and finally on **Create**.
 - **S3**: create a persistent storage for your data.
 An S3 bucket will be automatically created with the scripts once you name it in the `.env` file.
 Or create it manually following the [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) guide.
+    - Configure your bucket according to your needs.
+Learn more about the [S3 pricing](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4).
 - **Amazon OpenSearch Service**: create an indexing service that facilitates the search of content inside your data.
 An OpenSearch domain will be automatically created with the scripts once you name it in the `.env` file.
 Or initiate it manually following the [Create an OpenSearch Service domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsgcreate-domain.html) guide.
+    - Configure your cluster according to your needs.
+Learn more about the [OpenSearch Service pricing](https://aws.amazon.com/opensearch-service/pricing/).

 ### Local setup